stefanocudini/cv/README.md

-Professional software developer since 2006 and newbie since 1998, I'm worked in various fields mainly on Web-oriented technologies, specializing in **geospatial solutions** such as Web Gis, Web Mapping, Geocoding, Routing Engines, Vehicle Routing Problem.
+Professional software developer since 2006 and newbie since 1998, I'm worked in various fields mainly on Web-oriented technologies, specializing in **geospatial solutions** such as Web Gis, Web Mapping, Geocoding, Routing Engines, Vehicle Routing Problems.
 It manages and is active on various **Open Source** projects known in the geospatial sector such as [KeplerJs](https://keplerjs.io/) [LeafletJs](https://leafletjs.com/) [Pelias Geocoder](https://pelias.io/) and [OpenStreetMap](https://osm.org/)

 Personal: